VisnuRavi/DareToWinSubmit/README.md

 * <a href=https://python-telegram-bot.readthedocs.io/en/stable/>python-telegram-bot Library</a>

 ## References
-Some examples of Telegram bots can be found <a href=https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples>here</a>
+Some code examples of Telegram bots can be found <a href=https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples>here</a>